courtneyring/crawford-county-historical-society/src/copy/about/copy.md

     would have been like then.
 Just walking through, it could take a couple hours [...], we may have to ring the bell and close the door before you get finished.”
-  attribution: "- Ted Randolph, CCHS Board Member"
+  attribution: "- Tad Randolph, CCHS Board Member"
 membersTitle: Our Leaders
 members:
   - label: President